 We have current collaboration partnerships for the commercialization of tenapanor in certain foreign countries, and we may form additional collaboration partnerships, create joint ventures or enter into additional licensing arrangements with third parties in the United States and abroad that we believe will complement or augment our existing business.
-In particular, we have formed collaboration partnerships with Kyowa Kirin Co., Ltd. ("KKC") for certain research programs and for commercialization of tenapanor for hyperphosphatemia in Japan; with Shanghai Fosun Pharmaceutical Industrial Development Co.
-Ltd. ("Fosun Pharma") for commercialization of tenapanor for hyperphosphatemia and IBS-C in China and related territories; and in Canada with Knight Therapeutics, Inc. ("Knight") for commercialization of tenapanor for IBS-C and hyperphosphatemia.
+In particular, we have formed collaboration partnerships with KKC for certain research programs and for commercialization of tenapanor for hyperphosphatemia in Japan; with Fosun Pharma for commercialization of tenapanor for hyperphosphatemia and IBS-C in China and related territories; and in Canada with Knight for commercialization of tenapanor for IBS-C and hyperphosphatemia.
 We face significant competition in seeking appropriate collaboration partners, and the process to identify an appropriate partner and negotiate appropriate terms is time-consuming and complex.
 Any delays in identifying suitable additional collaboration partners and entering into agreements to develop our product candidates could also delay the commercialization of our product candidates, which may reduce their competitiveness even if they reach the market.
 There is no guarantee that our current collaboration partnerships or any such arrangements we enter into in the future will be successful, or that any collaboration partner will commit sufficient resources to the development, regulatory approval, and commercialization effort for such products, or that such alliances will result in us achieving revenues that justify such transactions.
+We have received a CRL from the FDA regarding our NDA for the Hyperphosphatemia Indication.
+While we intend to request a Type A meeting as soon as possible, there can be no assurances that the Type A meeting with result in a path to address the deficiencies noted in the CRL and to obtain approval of our NDA that is achievable in terms of clinical endpoints, time and cost.
+Even if we are successful in obtaining approval for the NDA, the delay in obtaining such approval will likely result in delay in the regulatory process for our partners, which could have a material adverse effect on our business and results of operations.